You arrive at the campground –

 Is there an open neutral?
 Are the lines properly phased?

-What protection do you have against a lightning strike during a thunderstorm?
+What protection do you have against a bolt of lightning

-Question – should you encounter an electrical surge that damages your truck camper’s electronics, do you feel strong enough to hand crank in your slide-out(s) and raise your jacks?
+Question – should you encounter an electrical surge that damages your truck camper’s electronics, do you feel strong enough and know how to hand crank in your slide-out(s) and raise your jacks?